LinaYahya/node-girls/step03.md

 If you see your message in the browser, **congratulations** you just sent your first response from the server.

+**Hint**
+It will get a bit annoying having to run the server any time we make a change from the terminal with `node server.js` .
+Install nodemon as a dev dependancy and write an npm script for starting the server file with nodemon.
 ---

 ## [**next step >>>**](step04.md)